composable-logs/composable-logs/README.md

   - Pipeline configuration.
   - Parameters used to trigger tasks/notebooks.
   - Any logged images, metrics, rendered notebooks, or even models.
-  - Timing and other outcomes (eg., did a task fail, succeed, timeout, any retries).
+  - Timing and other outcomes (eg., did a task fail, succeed, timeout, retries).
 - Effectively, this means that after a pipeline has run all relevant information can be stored as one json file.
 Alternatively, this can be expanded into a directory structure, or the events can be redirected into any service that support OpenTelemetry (span events).
-- Use of OpenTelemetry is possible since Ray supports OpenTelmetry.
+- Use of OpenTelemetry is possible since Ray supports OpenTelemetry.

 ### Reporting using custom static version of [mlflow](https://mlflow.org/)
 - OpenTelemetry files emitted from pipeline runs can be converted into a static website (built using a custom version of mlflow).